deta/space-docs/src/content/docs/use/interface.md

 - [Docs](/docs/en/): A link to the docs, to read about Space
 - [Collections](/docs/en/use/your-data/collections): Where you manage your data
 - [Builder](/docs/en/build/fundamentals/development/builder): Where you build Space applications (available for developers)

+## Multiple Horizons

+A Horizon may be great for working on a larger idea, with a vareity of media related to that idea.
+But a single Horizon can quickly get crowded.

+You can create Multiple Horizons, using the **+** button in the Horizon switcher

 # Teletype